 Media Kit

-Parents, are you looking for books for a young adult reader that inspires as it entertains?
-The Falcon Chronicle delivers clean fantasy that isn’t sanitized within an inch of its life.
-Skip the smut and keep the adventure, the reality of life.
+Are you looking for young adult books that inspires as it entertains?
+The Falcon Chronicle delivers Noblebright Young Adult Fantasy.
+Skip the smut and keep the adventure and the reality of life.

 Words hold so much power.

-Sign up for my Newsletter in the sidebar for first reader opportunities, new releases, and reader swag!
+Sign up for my Newsletter for the first book in the series, new releases, and reader swag!

 Bio:

-Falcon Heart and my other books are written for everyone who enjoys adventurous fantasy with threads of myth, romance, and mystery.
+Falcon Heart and my other books are written for everyone who enjoys Noblebright fantasy with threads of myth, romance, and mystery.

 History: